Mmabore-Molaba/alx-low_level_programming/0x02-functions_nested_loops/README.md

 Script 8 -Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59 Script 9 -Write a function that prints the 9 times table, starting with 0 Script 10 - Write a function that adds two integers and returns the result.
+Script 11 -Write a function that prints all natural numbers from n to 98, followed by a new line.